Modifiers GA, GY and GZ, Medicare non-coverage

 If you bill us for non-covered services without using the GA modifier, Priority Health Medicare will deny your claim.
 It will go to provider liability.

-See "Pre-service organization determinations" in this manual for details.
+See Medicare pre-service organization determinations for details.

 GY - No pre-service determination was made